2015-11-30

 In addition, many Western Balkan governments have found a new investor in Asia: Chinese state banks are lending large sums to construct new coal facilities; Chinese companies are already busy building additional plant capacities – which means that local labour markets lose out.

-While fresh investments in dirty coal pay off for Balkan governments in the short run, they carry enormous financial and political risks in the long run.
-While decades of coal-burning are already burdening state coffers, health and environmental costs will be increasing dramatically.
+While new investments in dirty coal may pay off for Balkan governments in the short term, they carry enormous financial and political risks in the long term.
+While decades of coal burning are already draining state coffers, the health and environmental costs are set to rise dramatically.

 Team members